Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

          Figure 4: Adding a new voltage transformer to the PCC busbar in PowerFactory.

+After creating the voltage transformer, open its configuration by double-clicking the component.
+Assign a suitable name to the new component and create a new transformer type (see Figure 5).
+Select Ideal Voltage Transformer in the upcoming Voltage Transformer Type menu (see Figure 6).
+The ideal transformer is sufficient for the present application because the purpose of the component is to provide the required voltage measurements rather than to model the physical behavior of a transformer.

+.. container:: image-row

    ..  figure:: ./images/PowerFactory/VT_PowerFactory2.png
       :alt: Pop-up window of the new generated voltage transformer at the PCC busbar in PowerFactory.

       Figure 5: Pop-up window of the new generated voltage transformer at the PCC busbar in PowerFactory.

-After creating the voltage transformer, open its configuration by double-clicking the component.
-In the transformer configuration dialog, create a new transformer type (see Figure 5) and select Ideal Voltage Transformer (see Figure 6).
-The ideal transformer is sufficient for the present application because the purpose of the component is to provide the required voltage measurements rather than to model the physical behavior of a transformer.

    .. figure:: ./images/PowerFactory/VT_PowerFactory4.png
       :alt: Pop-up window for the definition of a voltage transformer type.
-      :height: 40vh

       Figure 6: Pop-up window for the definition of a voltage transformer type.